-Advanced Practice (AP) ED physiotherapists are already well embedded in the state public healthcare system nationally, providing a sustainable and highly skilled workforce base from which to expand services at this level.
+Advanced practice emergency department physiotherapists are already well embedded in the public healthcare system nationally, providing a sustainable and highly skilled workforce base from which to expand services at state level.

 Expanding this workforce can help meet unmet patient need at the primary and acute care interface, including in the implementation of Medicare Urgent Care Clinics nationally.
-A significant proportion of the likely patient load in these clinics will be musculoskeletal conditions such as sprains, strains and spinal pain-conditions best managed by physiotherapists.
+A significant proportion of the likely patient load in these clinics will be people with musculoskeletal conditions such as sprains, strains and spinal pain-conditions best managed by physiotherapists.

-Advanced Practice physiotherapy roles require high levels of clinical expertise
+Advanced Practice physiotherapy roles require high levels of clinical expertise clinics.

-AP physiotherapists have the ABILITY TO REFER to public hospital medical specialist-led clinics.
+AP physiotherapists have the ABILITY TO REFER to public hospital medical specialist-led